8 reasons to explore kinesiology for holistic health

 4. Healing the mind-body connection

 Fascia stiffens under stress (and other reasons).
 So instead of being flexible and fluid, and sliding and gliding as it should – to allow blood, lymph, nerve conduction and electrical impulses to flow, fascia can become stiff and static like velcro.
-If the fascia is impeded, those functions can’t happen as efficiently as they should and pain, mental fatigue and physical illness can result.
+If the fascia is impeded, those functions can’t happen as efficiently as they should - and pain, mental fatigue and physical illness can result.
 This is a direct effect of emotional stress impacting the body.

-NB: The fascia provides an anatomical and structural basis that aligns with the meridians and acu points and the flow of energy or ‘qi’.
+NB: The fascia also provides an anatomical and structural basis that aligns with the meridians and acu points and the flow of energy or ‘qi’.

-5. Encouraging detoxification through improved lymph flow
+5. Supporting detoxification through improved lymph flow

-The lymphatic system lives within the fascia – and forms part of the body’s cellular ‘waste disposal system’.
+The lymphatic system also lives within the fascia – and forms part of the body’s cellular ‘waste disposal system’.
 In a kinesiology treatment, you will receive lymphatic reflex point stimulation, which helps to clear congestion and encourage lymph fluid to flow, so that it can do its job of feeding the cells and cleaning the body’s tissues of toxins and other cellular waste.
 This is another of the many ways that kinesiology can help your body to heal itself.

 6. Better gut health